khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 Ah the life of the beginning freelancer.
 Landing contracts.
 Writing code.
 Arguing with cheap clients.
 Looking for contracts (actually spending an awful lot of time on the latter).

-[Workshop](http://letsworkshop.com/) is a service which sends you curated web development leads.
-Their sales pitch resonated deeply with me[^feast].
-Let's see what makes it so great.
+[Workshop](http://letsworkshop.com/) is a service which sends you ten high-quality leads every day.
+They've got a great sales pitch which resonated deeply with me[^feast].
+Let's dive in.

-## Introduction
+## Aside: telling people what you're about

 Before diving into the main body copy, let's talk about the first screen because it's **exceedingly great**.
 It's very obvious the author spent a lot of time on it.[^firstline]

-A lot of longform sales pages rely on the strength of a single tagline to make you read the rest of the page[^sugarman].
+Tons of web page seem to assume that people have the patience to sit through 4 or 5 screens before deciding whether to close the page or not.
+I do, but I'm a compulsive reader --- not sure everyone is one[^parallax].

 This one doesn't --- the first screen is actually a condensed version of the sales pitch.
 It answers the three questions everybody asks themselves when landing on a new website:

 <img src="/images/workshop_teardown/1.png" class="img-responsive" />

+You couldn't be clearer.
+The first screen has everything you need to know about the service and go on your merry way.

-Having a drawing here is a great idea --- it gets the point across really well, without a lot of words.
-The call to action makes it clear that you're going to receive an email.
+Bonus point for having a drawing here -- it gets the point across really well, without a lot of words.

 ## Body copy